-This Awful Disease Might Be Prevented By Eating A Compound Found In Fruits
+This Awful Condition Might Be Prevented By Eating A Compound Found In Fruits

-If you know anyone with Alzheimer’s, then you know just how awful this disease is.
+If you know anyone with age-related memory loss, then you know just how awful this condition is.

 Nothing’s worse than speaking to someone you love dearly only to realize they have no clue who you are.